polterguy/lizzie/README.md

-The project's long term goals is to provide a DSL engine to create and consume your own Domain Specific Languages, without any compilation, and/or interpretation occurring, through a _"JIT parsing"_ model, where dynamic script code is parsed, and translated into statically typed list of delegates, Actions and Functions.
+The project's long term goals is to provide a DSL engine to create and consume your own Domain Specific Languages, without any compilation, and/or interpretation occurring, through a _"JIT parsing model"_, where dynamic script code is parsed, and translated into statically typed list of delegates, Actions and Functions.
 This allows you to write stuff such as for instance.